eldstal/uware/README.md

 # uWare
-uWare, a launcher for super-short microgames.
+uWare, an automatic launcher for super-short micro party-games.
 Games are designed for two players and rounds of about 60 seconds or so.
 Typically, the game starts with a single screen of introduction to the rules and controls.
 Each game is its own program, which is invoked by the launcher and runs until termination.